Skip to content

 Characteristics of Recessive Phenotypes

-• Gene X is connected with the 'xanthic' phenotype.
+• Gene X is related to the 'xanthic' phenotype.
 A fruit fly that is homozygous recessive for Gene X has a fluorescent bright yellow coloring.

 Phenotype Genotypes Progeny